matthiasmullie/mullie.eu/_posts/2014-11-12-why-your-code-doesnt-scale.md

 ---
 layout: post
-title: Why your code doesn't scale
+title: How to make your code scale
 image: public/posts/scalability.png
 description: Building scalable software means that you are prepared to accommodate growth.
 There are basically 2 things you need to consider as your data grows.
 Will requests be handled at a faster rate than they come in, and will my hardware be able to store all the data?
-tags: [ scalability, php, mysql ]
+tags: [ scaling, php, mysql ]
 ---

 Building scalable software means that you are prepared to accommodate growth.
 There are basically 2 things you need to consider as your data grows: